OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/unlimited-records-in-sql-query.md

 ## How to fix

-Use `ROWNUM` (for Oracle) or `TOP` (for MS SQL Server) in the SQL query to limit the number of records to the required amount.
+To limit the number of records in a SQL query using Aurora PostgreSQL, you should use the `LIMIT` clause.
 Note that in SQL queries, the Max.
 Records parameter only limits the number of records displayed and not the number of records fetched.